What Storm? How to Take Advantage of Today’s Calm Seas

 This period of relative calm is the ideal time to work on diversifying your own partnerships, risks, mode options, and more.
 By setting in place a broad network of suppliers, freight and logistics partners, and even multiple destination warehouse options, you’re ensuring a high level of business resiliency.

 Spreading out your volume, whether across lanes, modes, or even shipment sizes can help keep your inventory levels where you want them rather than where a fickle market dictates they be.
-If you’re using ocean for the majority of your freight, then experience a surprise rush, you can always expedite restocking by using air freight for a small volume to cover you.
+If you’re using ocean freight for the majority of your cargo, then experience a surprise rush, you can always expedite restocking by using air freight for a small volume to cover you.
 Or you can consider keeping some backstock in a separate, more remote—and therefore cheaper—warehouse that you can pull from to fill in any gaps that appear.

 3. Staying Flexible Can Yield Further Gains